Chiloglottis jeanesii: Description

 Chiloglottis jeanesii is a terrestrial, perennial, deciduous, herb with two elliptic leaves 27-40 mm long and 10-18 mm wide on a petiole 8-18 mm long.
 A single green to dark purplish brown flower 17-20 mm long and 25-30 mm wide is borne on a flowering stem 45-70 mm high.
 The dorsal sepal is egg-shaped with the narrower end towards the base, 17-20 mm long and 7-9 mm wide.
 The lateral sepals are narrow linear, 14-17 mm long, about 2 mm wide, held horizontally below the labellum and more or less parallel to each other.
 There is a glandular tip about 1 mm long on all three sepals.
 The petals are narrow lance-shaped but curved, 13-16 mm long, about 2.5 mm wide, spread widely apart from each other and curve upwards.
 The labellum is egg-shaped to heart-shaped, 10-13 mm long and 9-12 mm wide.
 About half of the upper surface of the labellum is covered by a callus shiny black, column-like glands up to 2.5 mm long.
 The column is green to brown with reddish flecks, 12-15 mm long, 5-6 mm wide with broad wings.
 Flowering from November to January.

 Taxonomy and naming

-Chiloglottis jeanesii was first formally described in 1997 by David Jones from a specimen collected near Toorongo and the description was publish in Muelleria.
+Chiloglottis jeanesii was first formally described in 1997 by David Jones from a specimen collected near Toorongo and the description was published in Muelleria.
 The specific epithet (jeanesii) honours the botanist and orchid expert Jeffrey Jeanes.